amghazanfari/github-actions-tutorial/docs/README.md

 - **CircleCI**: Offers cloud-based CI/CD services with a focus on speed and ease of use, supporting a wide range of languages and environments.
 - **Travis CI**: Known for its simplicity, Travis CI is popular among open-source projects for its straightforward configuration and integration with GitHub.
 - **Github Actions**: Last but not least, the tool that we learning through this book. :-)

+## An introduction to github actions

+GitHub Actions is a dynamic continuous integration and continuous delivery (CI/CD) platform that empowers developers to automate their build, test, and deployment processes directly within GitHub.
+By leveraging GitHub Actions, developers can create workflows that respond to various events in their repositories, such as code pushes, pull requests, or issue creations, thereby streamlining the software development lifecycle.

+At its core, GitHub Actions allows for the automation of tasks through workflows defined in YAML files.
+These workflows consist of jobs and steps that can include running scripts, executing tests, and deploying code.
+The platform supports a wide range of programming languages and environments, providing flexibility and scalability for diverse development needs.

+One of the standout features of GitHub Actions is its integration with the GitHub ecosystem, which facilitates seamless automation triggered by repository events.
+This integration not only enhances productivity but also ensures that code quality and deployment processes are consistently maintained across projects.
+With GitHub Actions, developers can focus more on innovation and less on the repetitive aspects of software development, making it an invaluable tool in modern DevOps practices.

+## Pricing for GitHub Actions

+GitHub Actions provides a flexible pricing model that allows developers to automate their workflows with ease.
+The pricing structure is designed to accommodate various usage patterns, whether for public or private repositories.

+### Free Usage

+GitHub Actions is free for public repositories, allowing unlimited use of GitHub-hosted runners.
+This encourages open-source projects to leverage CI/CD capabilities without incurring additional costs.

+### Pricing for Private Repositories

+For private repositories, GitHub provides a certain amount of free minutes and storage based on the account's plan.
+Beyond these included amounts, additional usage incurs costs:

+- **GitHub Free**: Includes 2,000 minutes per month.
+- **GitHub Pro**: Includes 3,000 minutes per month.
+- **GitHub Team**: Includes 3,000 minutes per month.

+### Cost for Additional Minutes

+If you exceed the included minutes, the following rates apply:

+#### Linux Runners

+- **2-vCPU**: $0.008 USD per minute
+- **4-vCPU**: $0.016 USD per minute
+- **8-vCPU**: $0.032 USD per minute
+- **16-vCPU**: $0.064 USD per minute

+#### Windows Runners

+- **2-vCPU**: $0.016 USD per minute
+- **8-vCPU**: $0.064 USD per minute
+- **16-vCPU**: $0.128 USD per minute

+#### macOS Runners

+- **3-vCPU**: $0.08 USD per minute
+- **12-vCPU**: $0.12 USD per minute
+- **6-vCPU (M1)**: $0.16 USD per minute

+### Storage Costs

+Additional storage beyond the included amount is charged at $0.25 USD per GB.
+Data transfer out, outside of Actions, costs $0.50 USD per GB.

+### Billing and Spending Limits

+- Accounts have a default spending limit of 0 USD, preventing additional usage beyond the included amounts.
+This limit can be adjusted to allow for more usage.
+- Organizations can connect an Azure Subscription ID to manage and pay for usage beyond the included amounts.

+### Estimating Costs

+To estimate potential costs, GitHub provides a [Pricing Calculator](https://github.com/pricing/calculator) that allows users to configure and estimate expenses based on their specific usage patterns.

+By understanding the pricing structure, teams can effectively manage their budgets while leveraging the powerful automation capabilities of GitHub Actions.